top of page

 Micheldever was the principal gift of King Alfred to endow the Abbey.
 The grange building appeared to have given way to the Tudor Thomas Wriothesley built early in his career before he became Earl of Southampton and who was principally concerned in the dissolution of Hyde Abbey.
 On top of the Tudor house, and incorporating part of it, was the 18th century Micheldever House, with its garden walls and interesting cellars full of (unfortunately) broken wine bottles.

 Fired by the success of the rescue dig, a course on archaeology and the history of the village has been held every winter since, with the tutorship of Peter Fasham, the archaeologist in charge of the M3 rescue dig.
-Everyone has great amusement and probably sees the village in a new light when looking at medieval trackways, earthworks, parish records, ancient hedgerows and boundaries, and the activities stretch through the summer months, as well.
+Everyone has great amusement and probably sees the village in a new light when looking at medieval trackways, earthworks, parish records, ancient hedgerows, and boundaries, and the activities stretch through the summer months, as well.

 The present church of St. Mary the Virgin, is, apart from the beautiful old tower, dated about 1544, very ugly on the outside, but the interior is most attractive and unusual.
 A splendid avenue of lime trees lines the pathway to the church.
 The tower is a massive stone structure, less elaborate looking than others in the district.
-There is a noted peal of bells, the six bells being inscribed as follows: one, two, three and five, "J. Taylor and Co., Loughborough MDCCCXCII;" four and six, "Tho.
+There is a noted peal of bells, the six bells being inscribed as follows: one, two, three, and five, "J. Taylor and Co., Loughborough MDCCCXCII;" four and six, "Tho.
 Perrey, Will.
 Fifield, C.W., Rob.
 Cor, 1703."
 The "C.W." stands for churchwardens, and the Cors were bell founders at Aldbourne, Wiltshire.

 The tower had certainly been built by 1544, and during the period of its building the church and Abbey at Hyde were being demolished, and some of the stone was used to build the tower.
 The tower is now very active, the bells well maintained, and there is a team of a dozen or more ringers, taught mainly by the captain and the local blacksmith, Mr H. Symes.
 Recently the tower has been equipped with rope guides which shorten the distance from the ground floor to the first floor to about 15ft., which reduces whip and gives better control.
 Many bands of ringers visit the tower and remark on how well the bells handle.